tedhabermann/publink/README.rst

 **Example 1a** queries xDD for mentions of two DOIs and returns relationships between publications and the searched DOIs.
+Note that search and mention variables are objects that contain data and information that can be used for reporting (e.g. logs) and QAQC.

 .. code-block:: python